wil3/neuroflight/README.md

 ## Development
-In order to reduce maintenance, avoid merge conflicts and keep as in sync with upstream Betaflight, Neuroflight's architecture will maintain a minimize footprint and isolate its code from Betaflight as much as possible.
+In order to reduce maintenance, avoid merge conflicts and keep as in sync with upstream Betaflight, Neuroflight's architecture will maintain a minimal footprint and isolate its code from Betaflight as much as possible.
 The following table describes the  files modified (M), and added (A) for Neuroflight,